softbankrobotics-labs/pepper-mask-detection/README.md

 In addition to hasMask and confidence, you can also get the face's boundingBox, and the corresponding picture (which will be a square slightly larger than the actual bounding box, for better display).

-Note that this API doesn *not* work exactly like the built-in [humansAround detection](https://developer.softbankrobotics.com/pepper-qisdk/api/perceptions/tutorials/humanawareness-human), in that for each detection a new `DetectedFace` object is returned, you cannot compare the items to the previously received list.
+Note that this API does *not* work exactly like the built-in [humansAround detection](https://developer.softbankrobotics.com/pepper-qisdk/api/perceptions/tutorials/humanawareness-human), in that for each detection a new `DetectedFace` object is returned, you cannot compare the items to the previously received list.

 This means that once a human wearing a mask is in front of Pepper, this callback will be called very often - if your goal is to make Pepper give a custom welcome, you may want to add a timer to avoid giving too often, or wait before not seeing anybody (or better, not seeing anybody during e.g. one second) before allowing Pepper to give a welcome again.

 ### 4.3.
 Using the tablet camera

-Pepper's tablet camera has the advantage of having a slightly better resolution and framerate, but doesn't always correspond to the angle Pepper is looking at.
+Pepper's tablet camera has the advantage of having a slightly better framerate, but doesn't always correspond to the angle Pepper is looking at.

 Before you use it, you need to make sure you have the permissions to do that, [as explained here](https://developer.android.com/training/permissions/requesting).
 Once you have the permission, you can create a BottomCameraCapturer and start detecting: